erium/video2workinstruction/README.md

 # video2workinstruction
-Hosts artifacts of the video2workinstruction API
+Hosts openapi yaml of the video2workinstruction API